-#4- US renewable sources such as wind and solar grew 100% from 2000, resulting in around 17% of total U.S. electricity generation[ref]
+#4- US renewable sources such as wind and solar grew 90% from 2000, resulting in around 20% of total US electricity generation[ref]

 Today, States with a fast rate of clean energy adoption usually have a lower demand for fossil fuels.
-Typical examples of such states include Iowa and Kansas, which have transitioned to renewable fuels faster.
+Examples of such states include Iowa and Kansas, which have transitioned to renewable fuels faster.

-Renewable energy sources such as solar, wind, geothermal energy can all generate electricity.
+Renewable energy sources such as solar, wind, and geothermal energy can all generate electricity.
 Their use has become widespread over the years because they emit little or no carbon to produce the nation's energy.

 #6- There were about 9,719 power plants in the United States that have operational generators with a combined nameplate electricity generation capacity of at least 1 megawatt (MW) as of December 31, 2018[ref]

 Recent statistics show that the US is one of the biggest clean energy consumers.
 However, it still relies heavily on fossil fuels burning power plants.